JovaniPink/data-structures-and-algorithms/README.md

-# getting-blitzed
+# Getting Blitzed

-What are your favorite spirits and cocktails?
+> What are your favorite spirits and cocktails?